KaHole/group3-project-progress/index.md

 We are now finished creating the visual representaton of the dependancy in the HS-Designer.
 There are only some questions that give dependancy "functionality" though, but we are statisfied with the result.
 Every question can be dependant of one of more quetions.

 <img src="https://github.com/KaHole/group3-project-progress/blob/master/dependant.png?raw=true" height="400" width="auto" >

+## 05.05.17 Testing

+Although we are writing tests as we program, we have started to create intergration tests for the whole project.
+These tests are written in phantomjs and will test that each of the components, HS-Designer, HS-server and HS - Viewer will work well together.
+The tests are not done as we need to get a better understanding of how PhantomJS works.

 ## 01.05.17 New Questions